AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/uninstall-enhanced-connector.md

         <target>/apps/<path-to-project-install-folder>/install</target>
     </embedded>

-1. (If dependency is on Hoodoo Distribution point) Remove the repository configuration from the pom.xml file of the project's root.
+1. (Conditional) Remove the repository configuration from the pom.xml file of the project's root.

     ```
     <repository>